*Update Jan 2023: Pizza East has closed down and is no longer in business

-Porcini Mushroom, Spinach, Cream, Mozzarella (£12)
+Porcini Mushroom, Spinach, Cream, Mozzarella Pizza (£12)

 The crust was crispy on the outside and soft on the inside.
 Not as fluffy as a sourdough base does but still pretty fluffy to enjoy.
 As for the toppings, at first, I thought it was slightly bland.
-But after adding a little touch of chilli oil on top, the flavours pop out then.
+But after adding a little touch of chilli oil on top, the flavours really popped out then.
 Perhaps it could use a bit more black pepper and some herbs to elevate the flavours, but all in all, it’s definitely a satisfying and delicious pizza.

-Buffalo Mozzarella, Tomato, Basil (£10)
+Buffalo Mozzarella, Tomato, Basil Pizza (£10)

 The other pizza we got was a classic tomato & basil plus Buffalo Mozzarella.
-As I always say – less is more, and you can’t really go wrong this classic flavour combo.
+As I always say – less is more, and you can’t really go wrong with this classic flavour combo.
 The tomato base offered a refreshing taste, especially under this summery London weather.
 The Buffalo Mozzarella was fresh and carried this soft and delicate flavour.
-With a little drizzle of chilli oil, it then elevated every bit of flavour on the pizza.
+With a little drizzle of chilli oil, again, it elevated every bit of flavour on the pizza.

 Mac ‘n’ Cheese (£9)

-I liked how the cheese blend got a very nice creamy texture but wasn’t overly rich or heavy to taste.
+Feeling for a filthy treat as if pizzas are not enough, we decided to share a portion of Mac & Cheese as well.
+Served in a skillet, it was still bubbling and sizzling when arriving at the table.
+I liked how the cheese blend got a very nice creamy texture but wasn’t overly rich or too heavy to taste.
 The good quality of cheese contributed to the amazing flavours of the dish.
-It was a good classic but I feel it could be even better with a little extra kick of savoury flavours to elevate the overall flavour.
-I’m definitely not complaining though as it gave me such a satisfying sensation in the belly.
+It was a good classic but I feel it could be even better with a little extra kick of umami to elevate the overall flavour.
+I’m definitely not complaining though as it left me with such a satisfying sensation in the belly.

-…Pizza East definitely accommodated us well and we had a really enjoyable meal.
-The food was great, though I would like to see a little extra tease of flavour on it.
+All in all, Pizza East has definitely accommodated us well and we had a really enjoyable meal.
+The food was great, though I would like to see a little extra tease of flavour to it.
 My favourite part is the rusticity of the food combined with the buzzing vibe of the place.
-It was everything I anticipated and imagined when the place first captivated me.
-It’s a very ideal restaurant for a casual and chilled meal with a small group of friends.
-The liveliness and quality food would for sure offer you a great experience!
+It was everything I anticipated and imagined when the place first caught my attention.
+If you are around Portobello and are craving pizzas, definitely go check out Pizza East!

 Tel: 020 8969 4500

 Nearest station: Ladbroke Grove